The historical setting

 The Cayuse, Umatilla, Walla Walla and other Plateau tribes had a special kind of tent that no other Indian people used.
 It was called a longhouse.
 The longhouse was made out of lodgepoles much like a tepee, only much longer.
 It could reach up to 80 feet in length.
 The longhouse resembled the modern day "A" frame house in appearance.
 The covering was made out of "tule" mats.
 The long skinny-leafed tule plants grow along rivers and ponds.
 They were gathered, dried and strung together to make mats.
 The mats were placed on the poles and tied down.
 When the family wished to move they simply removed the mats and traveled on to the next camp.
 The poles were left behind because it was much easier to have a set of poles at each camp.

 Beginning in the early 1700's the Cayuse, Umatilla and Walla Walla people raised great herds of horses.
 Having horses made it possible for them to travel great distances from the lowlands along the Columbia River to the upper reaches of the Blue Mountains to gather and harvest the seasonal crops of wild foods.
 They also traveled across the Rocky Mountains to trade dried roots and salmon to midwestern tribes who had buffalo meat and hides.
-They also learned how to make tepee's from the midwestern tribes and sometimes used buffalo hides to cover the poles;
+They also learned how to make tepee's from the midwestern tribes and sometimes used buffalo hides to cover the poles; although this was never as common as tule mats.
+Another item borrowed from the tribes east of the Rocky Mountains was the travois.
+A travois is two long poles tied together and pulled along by a horse.
+This was how they carried their belongings.

 Today the Indian people of the Umatilla Reservation live in houses, but they still use teepees on certain occasions, like traditional celebrations or camping in the mountains.
 However, the tepees are now covered with canvas instead of tule mats.